kubos/kubos/docs/os-docs/first-linux-project.rst

 cannot be used as the name of the project.
 The most common of these are ``test``, ``source`` and ``include``.

-**Note:** Yotta, the build system the Kubos CLI is based upon, requires project names to be hyphen-delimited or underscore-delimited.
+**Note:** yotta, the build system the Kubos CLI is based upon, requires project names to be hyphen-delimited or underscore-delimited.
 CamelCased project names will cause warnings.